top of page

 5

+*Picture.
 History of Allegan County.
 Also known as Maplewood School.
 Student: Dave Norem, Clarksville, TN.
 See Garvelink School.
-Burned and rebuilt in 1916 on Buchanan Street.
-Converted into a residence.
+Burned-down and rebuilt in 1916 on Buchanan St. Converted into a residence.
 Not listed in Allegan book.
-Pic
+In 1945, 64 students enrolled.
+One-room schools of Allegan County p.
+57 and photo

 Allegan